w33ts/dank-memer-wiki/About-Dank-Memer/The-dank-team.md

 The team includes [Bot Developers](/About-Dank-Memer/The-dank-team#Developers), [DMC Server Staff](/About-Dank-Memer/The-dank-team#DMCStaff), and [DMO Server Staff](/About-Dank-Memer/The-dank-team#DMOStaff).

-We've included the [Wiki Editors](/About-Dank-Memer/The-dank-team#Wiki) here also to give credit to our contributors, but we are not associated with Dank Memer.
+We've included the [Wiki Editors](/About-Dank-Memer/The-dank-team#Wiki) here also to give credit to our contributors, but the wiki team is not associated with Dank Memer and are all volunteers.

 ## <font color =8a5efd>Bot Developers</font>  {: #Developers}